 Q: Who should I contact for a lost AOA Member Number?

 A: Contact the AOA Member Service Center at firstname.lastname@example.org or (800) 621-1773 during business hours or email@example.com after hours.
 You can also email the LMU Career Services Coordinator..
 Login help is available from the AOA website at http://imis15-app.osteopathic.org/apps/profile/forgot.aspx.

 Q: Is there a place online (like EMS or E*Value) where we can see if the LORs have been received or not?

-A: The LoR's will be uploaded to ERAS after you register in July.
+A: The LoR's will be uploaded to ERAS after you register.
 You will assign your LoRs and track them through ERAS.
 Until then, you may check with the Department of Career Services.

 Q: If we have more than three physicians that we want to get letters from but want to have certain letters sent to certain programs, how do we navigate that?
 Does every letter we have written have to be presented to each program?

-A: You will be registering with the Electronic Residency Application Service (ERAS) in July.
+A: You will be registering with the Electronic Residency Application Service (ERAS).
 In ERAS, you will designate which LoR you want to go to a particular program.
 You can have an unlimited number of LoRs; however, no more than four (4) letters may be assigned to any individual program.

 Q: What should I do if I requested a LoR and after several months of follow-up emails to the letter writer the LoR still has not been received by the Designated Dean’s Office?

 A: The residency programs for which you will be applying to through ERAS will have application deadlines for ERAS supporting documents like Letters of Recommendation (LoRs).
 Also, residency programs can start downloading your application and supporting documents (like LoRs) on July 15th.
 So, you may want to relay this information to your letter writers.
 If your letter writer is having trouble meeting your deadline, you may want to consider asking someone else who meets your program’s requirements and deadlines, and can write you a strong LoR.